Database, Tables, Views, and Indexes

 This example sets the Loader Node properties of the table employees to {"pageQueryExclusionDuration" : "30s"}.
 This means that any pages added less than 30 seconds ago will not be included in query results.

-The ALTER TABLE DISABLE INDEX statement instructs future queries to not use the specified indexes, but existing segments and new segments will continue to have the index available in case you enable the index again.
+The ALTER TABLE DISABLE INDEX statement instructs future queries not to use the specified indexes, but existing segments and new segments continue to have the index available in case you enable the index again.

 All secondary indexes except for secondary clustering key indexes can be disabled.
 Trying to disable other types of indexes generates an error.